Accommodation tips

 another good one.

-In Bayeux, places are more expensive and more commercial, but it's a spacial experience to stay in the town.
+In Bayeux, places are more expensive and more commercial, but it's a special experience to stay in the town.
 We stayed at Hotel Reine Mathilde, which has converted a lot of old buildings in the city centre and has rooms at a variety of prices if you book early enough.

 If you end up staying in Caen, I can highly recommend Le Perroquet Fringuant (the dashing parrot), a very comfortable and well situated apartment in the heart of the old town, right by the castle.